-3 Although Alford's memorandum references Exhibits A-E, Exhibit E is not attached to the memorandum.
+2 Although Alford's memorandum references Exhibits A-E, Exhibit E is not attached to the memorandum.
 (See Doc.
 36.)
-Counsel filed with this Court a motion to supplement Exhibit E as it was inadvertently left off of the memorandum.
-Exhibit E, however, was never supplemented to the record, presumably because Exhibit E was inadvertently not attached to the original filing.
-Nonetheless, there is no record that any of the referenced Exhibits were admitted at sentencing.
+Counsel filed with this Court a motion to supplement Exhibit E, asserting it was inadvertently left off of the memorandum.
+Exhibit E, however, was never supplemented to the record on appeal, presumably because Exhibit E was inadvertently not attached to the original filing.
+Nonetheless, Alford did not move to admit the exhibits at his sentencing hearing, instead only relying on his sentencing memorandum for the arguments asserted therein.
 (See Doc.
-37.1.)
+37.1; 4/17/24 Tr. at 6.)

+than rehabilitate him.
+(Id. at 7.)
 Relying on State v.
 Dowd, 2023 MT 170, 413 Mont.
 245, 535 P.3d 645, Alford further argued that the district court, when imposing a custodial sentence, must consider the defendant's financial hardship, which to Alford included consideration of the "human costs" associated with sentencing.
 (Id. at 9.)